-In this paper, we propose that superconductivity SC1 observed in RTG does not arise from the pairing between bare electrons in the normal metal state, but instead is due to direct pairing between quasiparticles of the intervalley coherence state (IVC).
-We first argue that there is a clear discrepancy from the experimental result \cite{SC-RTG} both in the mean-field temperature and upper critical field, when we assumed direct pairing of electrons.
-Instead, we proposed that when in close vicinity with the phase transition from IVC to a normal metal state, where the chemical potential cuts the band top of the lower energy IVC quasiparticle band, would increase in density of state thus favoring direct pairing between IVC quasiparticles, inducing s-wave superconductivity where the IVC order parameter remains intact.
-We then analytically study the unique properties of superconductivity near the band gap using a toy model that captures the key feature of the IVC state, namely nearly massless Dirac fermions located at $K$ and $K'$ valleys.
-By parameterizing the toy model accordingly with the RTG, we approximate the coherence length that is similar in value to what is observed in experiments, and explained a narrower window of superconductivity as opposed to the Bardeen-Cooper-Schrieffer (BCS) theory \cite{BCS} on a highly dispersive band.
-In closing of the paper, we perform numerical calculations explicitly on the IVC states of RTG, calculating the mean field temperature and upper critical field, which matches well and capture key features of the experimental result.
-We also commented on the possible implication of quantum metric, in inducing the transition between the superconducting state and the IVC state.
+In this paper, we propose that SC1 observed in RTG is due to direct pairing between quasiparticles of IVC state instead of the pairing between the bare electrons.
+We first clarify clear discrepancies from the experimental results \cite{SC-RTG} both in the transition temperature and upper critical field, when we assume direct pairing between electrons.
+Instead, when in close vicinity with the phase transition from IVC to a flavour symmetric state, where the chemical potential cuts the band edge of the lower energy IVC quasiparticle band, there is an increase in density of state for the IVC quasiparticles.
+This favours direct pairing between IVC quasiparticles, leading to the IVC-SC phase, where the IVC order parameter remains intact.
+We then analytically study the unique properties of superconductivity near the band gap using a toy model that captures the key feature of the IVC state, namely, nearly massless Dirac fermions located at $K$ and $K'$ valleys.
+By parameterizing the toy model accordingly to the RTG, we approximate the coherence length that is similar in value to what is observed in experiments, and explain a narrower window of superconductivity as opposed to the BCS theory \cite{BCS} on a highly dispersive band.